 welcome to

-Orton-Gillingham trained therapist, and mom to an amazing dyslexic daughter, Tracy Young, pulls back the curtain on the world of literacy.
+Orton-Gillingham tutor, and mom to an amazing dyslexic daughter, Tracy Young, pulls back the curtain on the world of literacy.
 She shares essential “keys” to unlocking reading success through a mix of practical, evidence-based strategies, inspiring success stories, sprinkled with “war accounts” from the front lines of parenting and tutoring.
-Some people like to read and some people prefer to listen so we’ve done both.
-You can choose which format works best for your lifestyle.
+Some people like to read and some people prefer to listen so we’ve offered both.
+Choose which format works best for your lifestyle.

 It's the information she needed when her daughter was a struggling reader